-The kickoff of the Credit Summer Event was done by philosopher and futurist Martijn Aslander, who woke up the crowed.
+The kickoff of the Credit Summer Event was done by philosopher and futurist Martijn Aslander, who woke up the crowd.
 With compelling examples, he showed the public how hard technology develops around us.
-And how these developments are going faster and faster and are being picked up by the public more and more quickly.
-His advice to credit managers was therefore: make sure you go along with this technological progress, even if that means you have to take risks.
+And how these developments are going faster and faster, and are being picked up by the public more quickly.
+His advice to credit managers was to make sure you go along with this technological progress, even if that means you have to take risks.
 Because it is risky to be safe.

 Tech: From blockchain to data driven risk management

 Risk Manager Erik Neef has very different technological challenges within his organization.
-During his presentation, he explained how they deal with data within BMW Financial Services and how they can predict certain risks, such as credit risks, interest rate risks and liquidity risks.
+During his presentation, he explained how they deal with data within BMW Financial Services and how they can predict certain risks, such as credit, interest rate, and liquidity risk.
 On this basis, employees and dealers of BMW are trained to limit these risks as much as possible.
 Erik also paid specific attention to the fraud event indicator that they developed together with Dun& Bradstreet.
-With the help of data they can better predict fraud cases.
-Erik explained that a classic pattern often precedes, which can be recognized with the so-called ‘fraud event indicator’.
-The session led to many questions from the public.
-Many credit managers wanted to know more about the predictive value of various data.
+With the help of data, they can better detect fraudulent activities.
+Erik explained that a classic pattern often precedes, which can be recognized with the so-called "fraud event indicator".
+This session led to many questions from the public.
+Many credit managers want to know more about the predictive value of various data.

 Unique debt collection in the Netherlands

-It was time for a session in the garden, provided by the Dutch lawyers of Bierens, after the presentations in the tent .
-They gave a look behind the scenes by interacting an international court hearing.
+It was time for a test session in the garden, provided by the attorneys of Bierens.
+The test case was an international court hearing.
 Sunny Belgium, a Belgian sunglasses manufacturer, had filed for bankruptcy from the Dutch company Optician Beautifulweather because the outstanding invoices were not being paid.
 During the session, the owner of Optician Beautifulweather said she had no intention of paying the invoice.
-In her view, the sunglasses were of such poor quality that they were unsalable.
+In her view, the sunglasses were of poor quality and were unsellable.
 However, there appeared to be no juridical reason for not paying.
 Fortunately, in this case it was not necessary for the court to pronounce the bankruptcy, and both parties could reach a settlement.

 Let a Billy do the work